 Because each trade only has a tiny edge, market microstructure, the structure behind how orders get quoted and filled, matters more than usual.
 The spread is your first challenge, as paying the bid–ask on every entry/exit can erase a 2–3 pip target if the pair isn’t highly liquid or your broker widens spreads in volatile moments.

-Signals have been designed to be nothing more than a prompt for a trader to act in a certain way at a certain time.
+Signals are designed to prompt a trader to act at a certain time.
 This is enormously beneficial to traders who are unsure how to proceed.

 A signal comes as a pulse of information about a certain pair of currencies in the form of a recommendation that the trader must perform an action at a predetermined price and time.
 Signals are either generated by highly skilled and experienced human traders or by automated algorithms.
 Here are some differences between the two: